 Marvel is moving quickly to get new books based on Solo: A Star Wars Story out there.
 And why not start with one of the most popular characters in the film.
-The brash and daring smuggler, Lando Calrissian and his navigator L3-37 take on a job that’s more dangerous than profitable in Lando: Double or Nothing #1.
+The brash and daring smuggler Lando Calrissian and his navigator L3-37 take on a job that’s more dangerous than profitable in Lando: Double or Nothing #1.

 Writer Rodney Barnes starts this premiere issue off very well.
 He’s able to capture Lando (as played by Donald Glover from the movie) pretty spot-on.
 Unfortunately, as the issue progresses, the characters lose themselves and sink into sad one-liners and poor attempts at humor.
 The first few pages showed such promise, only to have the book plummet so quickly.
 Barnes manages to make Lando too sure of himself, to the point it starts to sound forced.
 L3-37’s quippy dialogue and defiant personality are also lost somewhere along with Lando’s fake bravos.

 The story itself also seems a bit rushed.
 It starts off so well, but then the pace is thrown off.
 There is little time to get a feel for the characters before being forced further into the story.
 Sadly, most limited series fall into this annoying trap and it ruins a perfectly well-intentioned premise.

 The one big chase sequence in this issue is completely ruined by mindless dialogue.
 It is easy to see what Barnes was trying to accomplish, but it missed the mark.
 The scene might have worked at some other point in the series.